Statistics tools for webmasters

 know the keywords that are most often sought.
 Google shares the

-content provided by its search engine, Insights for Search, gives the evolution and geographical searches.
+content provided by its search engine, Trends, gives the evolution and geographical searches.

-To find out if a keyword, corresponding to the theme of a site or a page is very sought, rely on Google Trends.
-A similar service, Google suggest when you type a keyword gives you a list of similar words and demand for each.
+A similar service, Google suggest, when you type a keyword gives you a list of similar words and demand for each.
 It is now added to the interface of the search engine.

 Best statistics services and tools